hertzmann/hertzmann.github.io/_posts/2021-04-19-questons-for-computational-creativity.md

 Even if I'm right that there's no such thing as CC, I expect that the CC community will still do worthwhile research, and build interesting systems.

-And I could be wrong-[I've backed the wrong horse before](http://www.dgp.toronto.edu/~hertzman/ibl2004/)-and maybe the CC community will make important discoveries.
+And I could be wrong–[I've backed the wrong horse before](http://www.dgp.toronto.edu/~hertzman/ibl2004/)–and maybe the CC community will make important discoveries.